 Before the Internet and cloud computing, enterprises staffed full IT departments and procured from software vendors like IBM, Oracle, and SAP to build and run in-house systems.
 These were expensive and specialized, but tightly integrated with the business.
 This software translated existing human processes into workflows defined in bespoke software living on top of a database.

 IT departments were core strategic assets, staffed with programmers, system operators, and managers who created bespoke systems.
 Jobs in this era were directly tied to creating or maintaining foundational business infrastructure.
-This period gave us foundational software development methodologies like Agile, born from projects like Chrysler’s internal payroll system.
+This period gave us foundational software development methodologies like Agile, born from Chrysler’s internal payroll system project.
 The work was complex and expensive, but it was essential.

 IT 2.0 – SaaS and the Bullshit Job Boom

 The 2000s marked the era of SaaS, with software now delivered over the Internet.
-Companies shifted from building to subscribing, democratizing access to powerful tools like cloud-based CRMs, HR suites, and ERPs.
+Companies shifted from building internally to subscribing.
+This democratized access to powerful tools like cloud-based CRMs, HR suites, and ERPs.
 This enabled consumption-based pricing and product-led growth business models.
-At the same time, it created a new systemic problem: a fragmented modular stack of hundreds of applications that could not seamlessly communicate.
+At the same time, this created a new systemic problem: a fragmented modular stack of hundreds of applications that are siloed.
 Data silos and operational silos emerged everywhere, with Excel files pushed via email to glue everything together.

 This fragmentation gave birth to a massive ecosystem of what David Graeber termed “bullshit jobs” – roles that exist primarily to service the friction between systems.
 These aren’t jobs that create direct value; they exist to pay the “information organization tax.”
 Duct tapers patch half-working systems together with shoddy code or send Excel files via email.
 Box tickers send Excel sheets to half a dozen folks for check-off, creating the appearance that something productive is being done when it is not.